Boranup Beach: Your Complete Guide

 Boranup Beach Swimming

-Are you wondering can you swim at Boranup Beach?
-My advice is to be very careful if you are wanting to swim at Boranup Beach.
+Are you wondering if can you swim at Boranup Beach?
+My advice is to be very careful and I probably wouldn’t recommend it.
 It can have serious rips and undertows.
 Also, it’s an unpatrolled and remote stretch of beach, so you are a long way from help if something bad happens.

 Is Boranup Beach Dog-Friendly?